Scaledi/discord-auth-bot/README.md

 2. keeping events/private groups safe from 4chan (as each key can only be used once, and you only need to generate as much as you plan to use).

-# How to set up
+# How to use?

-1. Add as many 5 digit combos of letter and numbers seperated by new lines in `keys.txt`

-2. Change the roles var to your role

-3. [create a discord bot](https://discord.com/developers/applications) and invite it to your server

-4. change the client secret vars to the secret

-5. distribute one key to each person
+Read INSTUCTIONS.MD

 # How to use

-Mention the bot followed by nothing but a space and your key in the server. `@discordbot#2222 12345`
+write a message with NOTHING but your key in a channel the bot can view

-# Roadmap

-* Finish the bot